Japan industry min: Up to Takata, automakers to handle air bag recall

-TOKYO Japan's industry minister said on Tuesday it was up to automakers and supplier Takata Corp (7312.T) to handle a ballooning safety crisis that has led to the global recall of over 19 million vehicles equipped with Takata's air bags.
+TOKYO Dec 9 Japan's industry minister said on Tuesday it was up to automakers and supplier Takata Corp to handle a ballooning safety crisis that has led to the global recall of over 19 million vehicles equipped with Takata's air bags.

 "It is up to Takata and automakers to take the appropriate measures for domestic (recall) issues," Yoichi Miyazawa, minister of economy, trade and industry, told a news conference.